AimRT/AimRT/document/sphinx-en/tutorials/cfg/common.md

 ## Business Configuration

-In addition to framework configuration, AimRT allows users to write business module configurations in the same YAML file using module names as node names.
+In addition to framework configuration, AimRT also supports users writing business module configurations in the same configuration file in YAML format, using the module name as the node name.
 Example:
 ```yaml
 aimrt:
   # ...